weisser-dev/blog.weisser.dev/_posts/operations/2017-12-22-tor-hidden-service-nginx.md

 ﻿---
-title: "Create a custom *.onion URL with Shallot"
+title: "Host a Tor Hidden Service (Nginx)"
 categories:
-  - Post Formats
+  - operations
 tags:
-  - chat
+  - operations
-  - Post Formats
+  - nginx
 ---
 ## Create and Publish a new Website on Tor